-- (i) The AEMC must exercise a last resort planning power by giving a direction notice in writing to a directed party that states: - (1) the relevant action under paragraph (c) that the directed party is required to undertake; and - (2) the AEMC's reasons for exercising the last resort planning power. - (j) A direction notice given by the AEMC under paragraph (i) may specify one or more of the following: - (1) one or more alternative projects which a directed party must consider when applying the regulatory test to potential transmission projects; - (2) the time period within which the application of the regulatory test must be carried out by a directed party; or - (3) consultation and publication requirements that are in addition to those required by the regulatory test. - (k) The AEMC must publish the direction notice referred to in paragraph (i) on its website. - (1) A directed party must comply with: - (1) a direction notice; - (2) the requirements of the last resort planning power guidelines; and - (3) the requirements for the application of the regulatory test. - (m) If a directed party (an earlier directed party) fails to comply with a direction notice, the AEMC may: - (1) in accordance with this clause 5.6.4, give a direction notice to a Registered Participant other than the earlier directed party; and
+- (i) The AEMC must exercise a last resort planning power by giving a direction notice in writing to a directed party that states: - (1) the relevant action under paragraph (c) that the directed party is required to undertake; and - (2) the AEMC's reasons for exercising the last resort planning power. - (j) A direction notice given by the AEMC under paragraph (i) may specify one or more of the following: - (1) one or more alternative projects which a directed party must consider when applying the regulatory investment test for transmission regulatory test to potential transmission projects; - (2) the time period within which the application of the regulatory investment test for transmission regulatory test must be carried out by a directed party; or - (3) consultation and publication requirements that are in addition to those required by the regulatory investment test for transmission regulatory - (k) The AEMC must publish the direction notice referred to in paragraph (i) on its website. - (1) A directed party must comply with: - (1) a direction notice: - (2) the requirements of the last resort planning power guidelines; and - (3) the requirements for the application of the regulatory investment test for transmission regulatory test.

-(2) inform the AER of the earlier directed party's failure to comply with the direction notice.
+- (m) If a directed party (an earlier directed party) fails to comply with a direction notice, the AEMC may: - (1) in accordance with this clause 5.6.4, give a direction notice to a Registered Participant other than the earlier directed party; and - (2) inform the AER of the earlier directed party's failure to comply with the direction notice.